 Today, November 27, is circled in bright red on my calendar.
 It has been for months.
-You see, today is the release date for Kingdom of the Dead, book number 14 in Louise Penny’s series of Armand Gamache mysteries.
+You see, today is the release date for Kingdom of the Blind, book number 14 in Louise Penny’s series of Armand Gamache mysteries.

 Here’s how addicted I am to these books.
 I slept with my iPad on my nightstand last night.
 Immediately on waking up, I checked and found the ebook downloaded to my Kindle app, ready for my reading pleasure.